 One unforeseen consequence of the rise of the internet has been an explosion in the illicit trade of child sexual abuse images and videos.

-Images reviewed by the National Center for Missing & Exploited Children annually
+25 million images are reviewed by the National Center for Missing & Exploited Children annually.

 [That’s 480,769 images per week.]

 Child pornography refers to any content that depicts sexually explicit activities involving a child.
 Visual depictions include photographs, videos, digital or computer generated images indistinguishable from an actual minor.
 These images and videos that involve the documentation of an actual crime scene are then circulated for personal consumption.
 More recently, live-streaming sexual abuse has begun to surface.
 In these instances individuals pay to watch the live abuse of a child via a video streaming service.
 This type of abuse is incredibly difficult to detect, due to its real-time nature and the lack of digital evidence left behind following the crime.

 Though child pornography is a global issue, the United States remains one of the largest producers and consumers of child abuse content in the world.
 It’s important to understand the true nature and pervasiveness of child pornography content to convey the urgent need to address this crime.

 While “child pornography” remains the legal term for this material, the subject matter is one of the most violent, horrific forms of child abuse possible.
 For this reason, those working to combat this type of abuse have begun using the term “child sexual abuse material” (CSAM), which more accurately conveys the content and is explicitly tied to the source of the problem.

 Who is being abused?